stoeps13/connections-doc/source/admin/secure/t_admin_common_virus_scanning.md

 Connections supports the Internet Content Adaptation Protocol \(ICAP\) and its applications use this protocol to communicate with virus detection products.
 Specifically, Connections supports the ICAP 1.0 protocol.
 Ensure that the virus detection product used in your enterprise supports ICAP 1.0.
 Follow the configuration instructions below to enable the ICAP communication between the Connections server and your ICAP virus scanning server.
 In that process, you update LotusConnections-config.xml with the hostname and the ICAP response modification service of your virus scanning server.
 Once configured, Connections then instigates virus detection using ICAP when uploading files and images as mentioned in the following content.
 Note that your virus detection product must include response headers X-Infection-Found and X-Violations-Found since those are the virus detection responses Connections uses to determine whether a scanning error occurred.

+!!! note
-**Note:** Disable any file cleaning services that are provided by the virus scanning product you are using.
+    Disable any file cleaning services that are provided by the virus scanning product you are using.
 Cleaning must be disabled for the virus scanner to interact properly with Connections.
 See the documentation for the virus scanner to determine how to disable file cleaning.

 To edit configuration files, you must use the wsadmin client.
 See [Starting the wsadmin client](../admin/t_admin_wsadmin_starting.md) for details.